 This short roadside loop circles around a flat along the banks of the Smith River.
-Until recently it was the most popular trail in Jedediah Smith Redwoods State Park.
-In 2011 the trailhead was moved from a very visible location on the side of Highway 199 to a well-hidden location on nearby Walker Road.
+At one time it was the most popular trail in Jedediah Smith Redwoods State Park, but in 2011 the trailhead was moved from a very visible location on the side of Highway 199 to a well-hidden location on nearby Walker Road.
 Two small signs at the old Highway 199 pullout redirect visitors to Walker Road, but the new trailhead is currently unmarked.
 As a result the trail is much less-used than before.
-It is, however, more enjoyable now that it doesn't start and end at the busy highway.
+It is, however, more enjoyable now that it doesn’t start and end at the busy highway.

 Although it’s a nice trail, it’s a little surprising how different it is from all the other trails in the park.
 In contrast to the open, cathedral-like appearance of Stout Grove or the Boy Scout Tree Trail, the Simpson-Reed Trail has an unusually dense, jungle-like look, with greenery covering almost every available surface.
 In addition, for a lowland redwood grove, the Simpson-Reed area has an unusually large number of different kinds of plants.
 There are, of course, lots of big redwoods, although except for one monster tree they don’t seem to be quite as big as the redwoods along Howland Hill Road.
 Underneath the redwoods is a layer of hemlock trees so encrusted in moss and lichens that it’s amazing they can survive (the redwoods don’t have this problem because they shed their bark).
 It’s these hemlocks that really give this grove its distinctive look.
 Underneath the hemlocks are small maple trees with brilliant green foliage, a common sight near streams.
 Finally, the ground is covered with a dense layer of sword ferns, and underneath those are abundant, clover-like redwood sorrel.

 Park in one of the two small pullouts at the beginning of Walker Road and walk a few yards along the road to the trailhead itself, where there’s a handicapped parking area and a small restroom building.
 Take the trail, turning right when you reach the first T intersection in a few yards.
 Follow the loop, turning right at each intersection.